Last Updated on

-The publishing is the easiest and the fastest step in the entire process.
-With the help of publishing module of Lightroom and Lightroom plugins, with the one you can publish your photos to the variety of online services, like Facebook, Flikr, 500px, SmugMug.
+Publishing is the easiest and the fastest step in the entire process.
+With the help of publishing module of Lightroom and Lightroom plugins, with the one, you can publish your photos to the variety of online services, like Facebook, Flikr, 500px, SmugMug.

 Total time: 5min